-A combination of Chinese herbal medicine and acupuncture is thus often prescribed to improve sperm quality by treating these deficiencies.
+A combination of Chinese herbal medicine and fertility acupuncture treatment is often prescribed by fertility physicians and experts from Singapore and throughout Asia to improve sperm quality by treating these deficiencies.

 For Chinese herbal medicine treatment, 15 or more specific herbs are prescribed in differing quantities in formulas specific to the syndrome being treated.
 These ailments are diagnosed by the TCM physician after a thorough examination of the patient’s constitution.
 This diagnosis uses the syndrome differentiation method using four paired principles – exterior vs interior of the body; cold vs heat; deficiency vs excess in the constitution; yin vs yang.
 The Chinese herbal medicine treatment is prescribed according to the individual constitution falling under each of these categories.

 In TCM terms, deficiency syndromes include kidney asthenia (lack of Kidney Yang) and deficiency in Qi and blood.
 Kidney asthenia may be the cause of frequent urination, aching of the back and legs as well as impotence.
 Qi and blood deficiency leads to fatigue.
 The common Chinese medicine formula 右归丸 (You Gui Wan) is prescribed for those who lack Kidney Yang, while 左归丸 (Zuo Gui Wan) is prescribed for the nourishment of Kidney Yin. 归脾汤 (Gui Pi soup) is used to treat deficiency of Qi and blood in the body.

 TCM for treating stagnancy